Willus.com Home | Archive | About

 specifying the mode, e.g. -mode fw -vb -1.

-but instead use the source PDF's native content along with
+Instead, the source PDF's native content is used along with

 additional PDF instructions to translate, scale, and crop